manifoldco/torus-cli/docs/commands/secrets.md

 ## list
 ###### Added [v0.28.0](https://github.com/manifoldco/torus-cli/blob/master/CHANGELOG.md)

-`torus list [name]...` allows a user to explore the objects and values set within their organization.
-Users can find the location of a particular secret by passing its name as an argument, or view all secrets within different branches of their organization.
+`torus list [name]...` allows a user to explore the secrets stored within a project.
+Users can search for specific secrets by supplying a name as an argument or filter down to specific environments and services using the `--environment, -e` and `--service, -s` flags.

-Each level within the organization can be inspected by changing the options supplied to the command.

 ### Command Options